mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

 The amount of work and preparation that goes into a presentation like this was eye-opening for me.
 A week out and tired to the bone, I was thinking "No way am I doing this next year!"
-But the thrill of everyone's hard work coming together drove away any exhaustion.
+But the thrill of everyone's hard work coming together drove away the exhaustion.
 I can't wait to see what we can cook up next year.